oliver23n/Employee-Tracker/README.md

 ## Description

-Using the CLI and selecting an option from the provided options , this app allows ass to :
+Using the CLI and selecting an option from the provided options , this app allows you to :

 * View all the Departments from the Database,
 * View all the roles from the Database,